pateatlau/universal-mfe-platform/README.md

 - `npm run mobile-shell:android` - Run mobile shell on Android
 - `npm run hello-remote:serve` - Start hello-remote dev server

+## Mobile Shell (Android)

+### Known Limitations

+**Module Federation**: Currently disabled on mobile-shell due to a runtime error ("Cannot read property 'prototype' of undefined") in Module Federation runtime code.
+The app works fine without Module Federation, but remote MFE loading is not available.
+This appears to require the real ScriptManager TurboModule to work properly.
+The web-shell works with Module Federation since it doesn't require the native module.

+**Workaround**: A mock ScriptManager is used to allow the app to run without the native TurboModule, but Module Federation requires the real native module to function correctly.

 ## Configuration

 - **TypeScript**: Configured with path mappings in `tsconfig.base.json`